fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ## Chat GPT unreliably updated my developer docs

 I've been unimpressed by Chat's ability to maintain rigorous accuracy and keep its grabby little hands off the parts of the document I DON'T want it to update.
-Overall, I have an impression of having to correct the work of some hasty intern who didn't actually test if the steps they listed are accurate.
-As soon as they gave me back a response and I spotted some glaring errors, I knew I'd have to double check each step by actually performing the documented actions myself.
+Overall, I feel like I'm editing the work of some hasty intern who didn't actually test if the steps they listed are accurate.
+As soon as the LLM gave me back a response and I spotted some glaring errors, I knew I'd have to double check each step by actually performing the documented actions myself.
 In that case, frankly I'd rather author the steps myself than search for gotchas authored by the 'unreliable intern.'

 Here's how my experiment went: